openlegend/core-rules/core/SRD.md

 **Permanent Minions:** At Power Levels 6 and above, you may choose to increase the invocation time to 8 hours.
 If you do so, your minion exists permanently and does not require a sustain action to persist, nor is it dispelled when you invoke this boon to summon temporary minions.
 The maximum number of permanent minions you may have at any time is equal to your attribute score used for invocation.

+**Special:** Creatures summoned by this boon cannot be healed if they reach zero hit points.
+They are permanently dead.
+Additionally, creatures summoned by this boon cannot invoke it.

-**Special:** This boon is not subject to normal multi-targeting rules.
+This boon is not subject to normal multi-targeting rules.
 However, you may use a single invocation to summon multiple creatures.
 For each additional creature summoned beyond the first, you suffer an additional disadvantage 2 on your action roll to invoke.

 ## Telekinesis